 What are Values?

 Core values are what drives you, what motivates you.
 You can think of them as your North Star, or your guiding light.
 They help you navigate through difficult times and important decisions.
+Not just in the workplace, but rather, generally in your life.
 Your core values represent what is the most important to you.
 They are principles that you hold to be of worth in your life.
 Values are not chosen.
 They are intrinsic to you.
 Your individual values are as unique as your fingerprints.

 How can I find my Values?